alex-apezera/FlowLab/README.md

 * **History pop-up window:** displays the saved simulation history with a frame player (start/stop also by pressing the space bar).

-* **Main chart area:** displays thermal maps with an optional velocity field overlay, temperature and pressure isolines, streamlines with flow-direction arrows, temperature graphs in horizontal sections, heat-flow-in-time graphs on vertical boundaries, and the solid-object insertion editor.
+* **Main chart area:** displays thermal maps with an optional velocity field overlay, temperature and pressure isolines, streamlines with flow-direction arrows, temperature graphs in horizontal sections, heat-flow-in-time graphs on vertical boundaries, and the **solid-object insertion editor**.
+This editor, which operates exclusively using the EPM method, allows for the manipulation of objects such as circles, rectangles, and arbitrary shapes.
+Objects can be selected, modified, deleted, and inserted directly into the liquid phase at any stage of the ongoing simulation.
+Control is managed via the editor's menu using a pointing device or hotkeys.
+A **pop-up window** is also provided, displaying values ​​for temperature, velocity, pressure, and phase properties at grid nodes.
+This window is activated by clicking (and holding) on ​​the desired grid node with the pointing device and functions only within the heat map area.

 * **Diagnostics pop-up window.** see comment 4) to Control panel.

 * **Settings pop-up window.** see comment 5) to Control panel and in detail in the section [Input-parameters](#input-parameters).

-> An example of the initial screen is provided in the `Examples` section.
+> An example of the initial screen is provided in the - [Examples](#examples) section.

 ## Project structure